luttje/videobrew/CONTRIBUTING.md

 1. Clone the repo

-2. Install dependencies for all packages by running the following in the root directory:
+2. Install dependencies for all packages:
     ```bash
-    $ npm install
+    $ npm install # run in root
     ```

 3. Run the watchers that will build the packages as you make changes:
     ```bash
-    $ npx lerna run watch
+    $ npm run watch # run in root
     ```

 4. Ensure that the `videobrew` CLI and editor are linked as global packages:
     ```bash
-    $ cd packages/cli/dist
+    $ cd packages/cli/dist # start in root
     $ npm link
     $ cd ../../editor/dist
     $ npm link